-Of so many outstanding language options, why should you even bother to learn Korean?
+Of the many outstanding language options, why should you even bother to learn Korean?
 You’re probably asking yourself this very question.
 Is it important and really worth it?

 What is the first thing that comes to mind when you think of Korea?